novenera/fta-marketplace-tech/README.md

-# Welcome to the FastTrack for Azure - Azure Marketplace Call
+# Welcome to the FastTrack for Azure - Azure Marketplace Technical Call
 <!-- ## We will start 3-4 minutes after the scheduled time to accommodate those still connecting
 > This call will not be recorded due to the wide audience and to encourage questions.-->